-How Drought can Pose Danger to Your Foundation
+How Drought Can Pose Danger to Your Foundation

 A long-term drought can damage more than just the plants in your yard.
 In 40 of the 48 contiguous states, homeowners have reported foundation damage due to drought.
 Changes in the environment that result from a lack of adequate precipitation can spell trouble for your home’s foundation, leading to the need for repairs.

 Although you may think of the earth as a solid material, the soil on which your home sits is affected by changes in moisture content.
 Certain types of soil, especially clay, expand or contract significantly due to changes in temperature and available moisture.
-As the soil moves, it takes your foundation with it, causing the piers supporting your home to shift and move.
-This movement can cause failure of the piers and cracking of slab foundations.
+As the soil moves, it takes your foundation with it, causing the piers to support your home to shift and move.
+This movement can cause the failure of the piers and cracking of slab foundations.
 Dry soil may also pull away from your home’s foundation, making the ground around and beneath your home unstable and cause shifting and settling of the structure.
 Even small amounts of movement can lead to more extensive damage to your foundation that only a professional foundation repair company can address.
 Using a soaker hose to water the ground around your foundation can prevent these changes from occurring and protect your home.

 Questing Tree Roots